makerdao/lockstake/README.md

 * `nope(address urn, address usr)` - Disallow `usr` from managing the sender's controlled `urn`.
 * `lock(address urn, uint256 wad, uint16 ref)` - Deposit `wad` amount of MKR into the `urn`.
 This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
 * `lockNgt(address urn, uint256 ngtWad, uint16 ref)` - Deposit `ngtWad` amount of NGT.
 The NGT is first converted to MKR, which then gets deposited into the `urn`.
 This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
 * `free(address urn, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `urn` to the `to` address (which will receive it minus the exit fee).
-This will undelegate the requested amount of MKR (if delegation is done) and unstake it (if staking is done).
+This will undelegate the requested amount of MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
 It will require the user to pay down debt beforehand if needed.
-* `freeNgt(address urn, address to, uint256 ngtWad)` - Withdraw `ngtWad` amount of NGT to the `to` address.
+* `freeNgt(address urn, address to, uint256 ngtWad)` - Withdraw `ngtWad - ngtWad % mkrNgtRate` amount of NGT to the `to` address.
 In practice, a proportional amount of MKR is first freed from the `urn` (minus the exit fee), then gets converted to NGT and sent out.
-This will undelegate the MKR (if delegation is done) and unstake it (if staking is done).
+This will undelegate the MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
 It will require the user to pay down debt beforehand if needed.
-Note that freeing NGT is possible even if regular locking (using MKR) was done, and vice-vera.
+Note that freeing NGT is possible even if the position was previously entered via regular locking (using MKR), and vice-vera.
 * `freeNoFee(address urn, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `urn` to the `to` address without paying any fee.
-This will undelegate the requested amount of MKR (if delegation is done) and unstake it (if staking is done).
+This will undelegate the requested amount of MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
 It will require the user to pay down debt beforehand if needed.
-This function can only be called by an address which was both authorized on the contract by governance and for which the urn owner has called `hope` for.
+This function can only be called by an address which was both authorized on the contract by governance and for which the urn owner has called `hope`.
 It is useful for implementing a migration contract that will move the funds to another engine contract (if ever needed).
 * `selectDelegate(address urn, address delegate)` - Choose which delegate contract to delegate the `urn`'s entire MKR amount to.
 In case it is `address(0)` the MKR will stay (or become) undelegated.
 * `selectFarm(address urn, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `urn`'s MKR to (along with the `ref` code).
 In case it is `address(0)` the MKR will stay (or become) unstaked.
 * `draw(address urn, address to, uint256 wad)` - Generate `wad` amount of NST using the `urn`’s MKR as collateral and send it to the `to` address.